-Turnover and employment figures generated by the grossing exercise are compared to results from the Census of Industrial Production and the Annual Services Inquiry (for those NACE codes where results were available in the Structural Business results).
-Where results deviated from expected results data is reviewed and updated if required.
+Turnover and employment figures generated by the grossing exercise are compared to results from the Census of Industrial Production (CIP) and the Annual Services Inquiry (AIS) for those

+NACE codes where results were available.
+Where results deviate from expected results, data is reviewed and updated if required.
 In general, there are no directly comparable results available for comparison, and there are no directly comparable short term results.